dev-xo/remix-saas/README.md

 ### Prisma Migrations

 If your database choice was PostgreSQL, you will need to run Prisma migrations with your Postgres client running on the background.
-In order to do it, feel free to remove the folder inside `/prisma` called `migrations`, and run `npx prisma migrate dev --name init` to properly setup them.
+In order to accomplish it, feel free to remove the folder inside `/prisma` called `/migrations`, and run `npx prisma migrate dev --name init` to properly setup them.

 ### Folder Structure